100 St Georges Terrace: 2001–2008: Construction

+2008–2022

 The initial stage of the retail project, made up of shops fronting the Hay Street Mall, opened in mid-December 2008.
 The second stage of the retail centre was made up of the Woolworths supermarket, JB Hi-Fi and an upmarket food court on the podium level.
 Woolworths was opened on 8 June 2009, and was the chain's 800th store in Australia.
 The remainder of the complex was officially opened by Perth MLA John Hyde.

 In December 2009, Greenhouse opened at the front of the complex on St Georges Terrace.
-Designed by Joost Bakker, the building was built entirely of recycled and/or recyclable materials, and was constructed over a 14-day period by a team of workers.
+Designed by Joost Bakker, the building was built entirely of recycled and/or recyclable materials and was constructed over a 14-day period by a team of workers.
 The exterior walls of the restaurant were covered with approximately 4,000 strawberry plants, with the internal walls made of plywood and insulated with 420 straw bales.
 The rooftop bar was also home to a produce garden and worm farm.
 It closed in May 2017.
-It was replaced with Humble Onion, opened in March 2021.
+It was replaced with Humble Onion, which opened in March 2021, however their tenure was short-lived and they closed permanently in December 2021.

+2023–present: Refurbishment

+In November 2023, ISPT announced an A$40 million refurbishment of the retail space and office tower.
+Under the proposal, the ground floor (Hay Street) level would be converted into a 130-seat communal lounge room, and a 260-seat canteen with several eateries.
+The existing food court and retail space on Level 3 would close, and be converted into office space to serve as the new headquarters for base metals and mining company South32, who would relocate from its existing space at 108 St Georges Terrace.
+The redevelopment, designed by Woods Bagot, began in late 2023 and was completed in July 2025.